sourabhGavade/nagpur-marina/docs/PLAN.md

 ### C. Individual Sub-Zone Control Lifecycle

-1. **Operator Interaction:** The operator selects a sub-zone and chooses activate or deactivate.
+1. **Operator Interaction:** The operator selects a sub-zone and chooses activate or deactivate (server API; tablet Sub-zones page removed in favor of Lighting).
-2. **Override:** The server invalidates any active Area, Zone, or sub-zone timeline.
+2. **Override:** The server invalidates any active Area, Zone, Lighting, or sub-zone timeline.
 3. **Command Dispatch:** The server broadcasts an atomic replacement state containing only the selected `element_id`, intensity, animation duration, action, transaction ID, and execution timestamp to both Pis.
 Every other Pi output is transitioned to its safe off state.
-4. **Acknowledgement:** After beginning the requested output transition, the Pi returns one callback with `success` or an error status.
+4. **Acknowledgement:** After beginning the requested output transition, each Pi returns one callback with `success` or an error status.
 5. **Parent Video:** The display prepares and plays the selected sub-zone's parent Zone video using the same execution timestamp, then returns `success` after its first frame is presented.
 6. **Completion:** When the parent video ends, the selected sub-zone light remains active until another control, normal stop, emergency stop, or fail-safe replaces it.

+### C2.
+Dedicated Lighting Control Lifecycle

+1. **Operator Interaction:** The operator toggles a Lighting group on the tablet Lighting page.
+2. **Override:** The server invalidates any active Area, Zone, Lighting, or sub-zone timeline.
+3. **Command Dispatch:** The server sends `hardware-apply-state` with `scope: "lighting"` and `lighting_id` set, containing one `lights` item per sub-zone in that group, only to the Pi mapped by `model` (`main-model` → `raspberry-pi-1`, `clubhouse` → `raspberry-pi-2`).
+4. **Acknowledgement:** That Pi returns one callback with `success` or an error status.
+The TV is not commanded.
+5. **Completion:** Outputs remain at the commanded state until another control, normal stop, emergency stop, or fail-safe replaces them.

 ### D. Normal Stop Lifecycle

 1. **Operator Interaction:** The operator presses Stop on the Tablet.
-2. **Timeline Invalidation:** The server cancels Area looping, Zone playback, sub-zone overrides, pending transitions, and look-ahead preparation.
+2. **Timeline Invalidation:** The server cancels Area looping, Zone playback, Lighting overrides, sub-zone overrides, pending transitions, and look-ahead preparation.
-3. **Safe State Dispatch:** The server sends the Pi an immediate `hardware-apply-state` replacement with `scope: "system"` and an empty `lights` array, then sends `stop-video` to the display.
+3. **Safe State Dispatch:** The server sends both Pis an immediate `hardware-apply-state` replacement with `scope: "system"` and an empty `lights` array, then sends `stop-video` to the display.
-4. **Completion:** The Tablet receives success after the Pi confirms its outputs were commanded off and the display confirms both buffers were cleared.
+4. **Completion:** The Tablet receives success after both Pis confirm their outputs were commanded off and the display confirms both buffers were cleared.
 This normal stop does not use the emergency-stop event.

 ### E. Transactional Failure Lifecycle